acmumn/website/content/events/2024-02-20-blog-workshop-1.md

 template = "post.html"

 [taxonomies]
-tags = ["food"]

 +++

 Attend the series of classes to make your own blog (woah!).
 It can be whatever you want it to be!
 Experience in web development is not needed to attend.
-We'll have pizza!

 <!-- more -->